Industrial Noise & Vibration Centre

 air source heat pump noise control diagnosis

-The noise from heat pumps, be they air-source or ground-source units, often poses a serious problem as not only can they be loud, but they are also installed very close to or on noise-sensitive premises.
+The noise from heat pumps, be they air-source (ASHP) or ground-source units, can pose a problem as they are installed very close to or on noise-sensitive premises.

 The result: noise complaints

-Unfortunately, current heat pump noise specifications and limits are often inadequate as they do not take into account the common low-frequency tonal nature of the noise generated by many heat pumps.
+Unfortunately, current heat pump noise specifications and limits are often inadequate as they do not take into account the low-frequency tonal nature of the noise generated by many heat pumps that can cause complaints.

 Ineffective heat pump noise control is far too common...